Graded String Diagrams for Imprecise Probability and Causal Intervention: Imprecise Probabilistic Programming

-We can show using diagrammatic reasoning that our language is commutative and affine.\begin{theorem} The programs below (within appropriate contexts) are equal up to regrading.
+The upshot of giving a diagrammatic semantics to these programs is that we can show some properties of the language using diagrammatic reasoning.
+We prove that our language fulfils \textit{Desideratum~1} of~\cite{LiellCock2025}, namely, it is commutative and affine. \begin{thm} The programs below, within appropriate contexts, are equal up to "regrading" (denoted $\approx$).
 For commutativity and weakening, we suppose that $u$ does not use $x$.